Hope for Animals and Their World: How Endangered Species Are Being Rescued from the Brink

 For Immediate Release

 Jane Goodall welcomes the opportunity to speak to groups in both public and private settings.
 She travels and lectures more than 300 days per year, including an average of 75-90 days in the United States.
 Despite her extensive travel schedule, Dr. Goodall receives far more speaking invitations than she is able to accept.
-In the event that Dr.

 Some of Jane’s most important discoveries, and her universal insights.